IUI – Intrauterine Insemination Treatment

 What to expect from an IUI cycle

-Cycle day 1: Contact the clinic or your fertility specialist on the first day of menstruation.
+Cycle day 1: Contact your fertility specialist or your fertility clinic in Singapore on the first day of menstruation.

 Cycle day 2-4: In the clinic, you will need to receive blood work and an ultrasound to ensure that you’re at the beginning of the cycle and that there are no cysts present.
 At this point, you may be given oral, vaginal, or injectable medications to stimulate the ovaries to produce one or more follicle (the choice of medication will depend on the woman’s age, ovarian function, and prior treatments).